Putin names United States among threats in new Russian security strategy

 The document says that the United States and the EU have supported an “anti-constitutional coup d‘etat in Ukraine”, which led to a deep divide in Ukrainian society and a military conflict.

-It also names the expansion of NATO as a threat to Russia’s national security and said that the United States has expanded its network of military-biological laboratories in neighbouring to Russia countries.
+It also names the expansion of NATO as a threat to Russia’s national security and said that the United States has expanded its network of military-biological laboratories in neighboring to Russia countries.

 The document, which serves as a basis for planning strategy related to national security by different state bodies, does not mention Syria.
 On Sept.
 30, Russia began air strikes against anti-government rebels opposed to the government of Syrian President Bashar al-Assad, a Russian ally.